Meraj Muhammad Khan

-Early life
+Early life and education

-Meraj Muhammad Khan was born on October 20, 1938 in Farrukhabad, Uttar Pradesh, British Indian Empire to an educated family of Zakha Khel Afridi tribe of Pashtun origin.
+Khan was born on 20 October 1938, in Farrukhabad, Uttar Pradesh, British Indian Empire to an educated family of Zakha Khel Afridi tribe of Pashtun origin.
 He was the youngest of four sons and his father, Hakeem Molvi Taj Muhammad Khan, was a homoeopath who practised the methods of Greek medicine in Quetta, Balochistan.
 His elder brother was the Pakistani journalist Minhaj Barna.

 After graduating from a local high school in Quetta in 1956, Khan moved to Karachi where he attended DJ Science College and later pursued his higher education at Karachi University in 1957.
 He earned a BA degree in philosophy and humanities in 1960, and a master's degree in philosophy in 1962.

+Political career

-Communism and PPP activism
+Communism and PPP activism (1960s)

 Meraj Muhammad Khan came to public prominence in the 1960s while studying at Karachi University.
 During this time, there was a debating competition in which students from all the colleges in Karachi were participating.
 At this competition, some activists of the Communist Party were sitting in the audience, who asked him to join the Communist Party after he won that debating competition.

 He became an active member of the National Students Federation (NSF), eventually becoming NSF's president in 1963.
 Khan turned the NSF into a militant student political organization that campaigned for the rights of students.
 In 1967, he quit the NSF after secretly learning of a socialist convention being held in Lahore, Punjab.

 He was among those who founded the Pakistan People's Party (PPP) and fully endorsed Zulfikar Ali Bhutto for the PPP's chairmanship.
 Through the PPP, he went into mainstream politics and successfully contested the 1970 general elections on a PPP platform from a Karachi constituency called Lalukhait.